wdk-docs/jsdoc-docs/source/about/configuring-default-template.rst

      }
    }

 If your static files directory contains the file ``./myproject/static/img/screen.png``, you can display the image in your docs by using the HTML tag ``<img src="img/screen.png">``.

-{% endexample %}

 Showing the current date in the page footer
 -------------------------------------------